 In an ideal world, your products would have on-shelf availability whenever your customer needs them.
 However, this is often not the case for many businesses.
-It’s also essential to note that, not all stock outs or out-of-stock (OOS) carry the same severity levels or require the same form of actions.
+It’s also essential to note that, not all stockouts or out-of-stock (OOS) carry the same severity levels or require the same form of action.
 In this blog post, we’ll discuss a simple coding system using descriptive analytics that can help you easily identify different severity levels for your stock out.

 Creating Your Inventory Stock Out Level Codes

 To create the stock-out severity codes, we are assuming that you:

 - Hold finished product inventory for “Make to Stock” and “Re-Order ”

 - Hold NO finished product inventory for “Make to Stock,” “Assemble to Order,” “Engineer to Order” etc.

 - Stocked out means zero finished product inventory on hand

 - Further, let’s assume it’s not stocked out unless it is “Make to Stock” or “Re-Order Point.”

 Defining Your Stock Out Severity Codes